tomrijndorp/vscode-finditfaster/README.md

 - Address Dependabot security issues

 ### 0.0.22
 - Bug fix on Windows that caused files to not open.
-Thank you @ObieMunoz!
+Thank you @ObieMunoz for reporting and
+  @Coombszy! for submitting a fix!

 ### 0.0.21
 - Add option to open editors in preview window.
 Thank you @phrabos!